 Eat & Drink

 French cuisine evolved out of the hearty dishes served by farmers and rural folk, before being refined and perfected as haute cuisine by chefs such as Auguste Escoffier in the 20th century.
 Therefore, it is only natural that some of Paris’ best restaurants are located by Les Halles, the city’s marketplace where produce was sold.
 We recommend Au Pied de Cochon (6 Rue Coquillière) for authentic, classic fare.
-In the same area, Auberge Nicholas Flamel (51 Rue de Montmorency) serves outstanding French fare in the former home of the famous 15th century alchemist.
+In the same area, Auberge Nicholas Flamel (51 Rue de Montmorency) serves outstanding French fare in the former home of the famous 15th-century alchemist.

 Paris has, justifiably, world famous nightlife.
 Le Bar (13 Rue des Beaux-Arts) in our luxury hotel, L’Hotel, is famous for its cocktail list and is a favourite of the creative set.
 Further afield, Le Cafe Marly (93 Rue de Rivoli) allows you to enjoy a drink overlooking the courtyard of the Louvre.
-Each of our hotels and boutique apartments in Paris have been chosen for their proximity to some of the city’s most vibrant neighbourhoods for nightlife.
+Each of our hotels and boutique apartments in Paris

 Where to stay

 It’s not often that one of our handpicked hotels come recommended by Oscar Wilde, but L'Hotel is just that.
 In fact, the famous wit, poet and playwright spent his last days there.
 Hotel